- Copy trading automates order execution but does not guarantee profit — 'earning while you sleep' is marketing language, not a promise

 Scalping vs swing changes trade frequency and holding time—directly affecting spread and swap drag.
 Very active strategies on small accounts can be cost-saturated.

-5) Fee stack: subscription + spread + swap
+5) Fee stack: performance fee + spread + swap#

-Many MQL5 providers charge a monthly fee on top of XM’s spread/swap.
-Read alongside our XM spreads and fees guide.
+XM markets Strategy Managers as being able to earn up to 50% profit share, so investors must read the fee percentage before allocating.
+Add that to XM's normal spread/swap costs and read alongside our XM spreads and fees guide.
 A glossy track record can look weaker net after fees and turnover.

 Takeaway: Automation can save time; “sleep income” is ad copy.
 Position sizing, provider rotation, and discipline often matter more than the button you click.